-The S21 weighs in just a few grammes more than its predecessor at 169g, and, as with the S20, has a 6.2 inch display.
+The S21 weighs in just a few grams more than its predecessor at 169g, and, as with the S20, has a 6.2 inch display.
 Measuring 151.7 x 71.2 x 7.9mm, the phone is a comfortable size and offers optimal screen size without being overly large.
 If you like the idea of a larger screen, then the S21+ and the S20 Ultra offer a few extra millimetres.

 The strong Gorilla Glass front screen ensures maximum protection against cracks and the IP68 waterproofing offers peace of mind for those heart-stopping moments where your handset slips out of your back pocket.

 The swish glass back of the S20, however, has been replaced by a cheaper, but also more durable, polycarbonate casing.
-This does little to deter from the attractiveness of the design however, and has been stylishly cut to fit around the colour-coordinated metal camera housing.
+This does little to detract from the attractiveness of the design however, and has been stylishly cut to fit around the colour-coordinated metal camera housing.
 For those keen to still have a glass-backed device, it has been retained for the S21+ and the S21 Ultra.

-The styling of the whole handset is chic and fresh, with elegant curves and a choice of new, modern colours.
+The styling of the whole handset is chic and fresh, with elegant curves and a choice of, modern colours.
 The shiny covers have gone and been replaced with more sophisticated, matte tones, including Phantom Gray, Phantom White, Phantom Violet, and Phantom Pink, all of which are far less likely to attract grubby fingerprint marks than their shiny metallic counterparts of old.

 Exynos 2100 processor